nevir/groc/README.md

 # groc

-Groc takes your _documented_ code, and generates documentation that follows the spirit of literate programming.
+Groc takes your _documented_ code, and in an admission that people aren't machines, generates documentation that follows the spirit of literate programming.
 Take a look at the [self-generated documentation](http://nevir.github.com/groc/), and see if it appeals to you!

 It is very heavily influenced by [Jeremy Ashkenas](https://github.com/jashkenas)' [docco](http://jashkenas.github.com/docco/), and is an attempt to further enhance the idea (thus,